-The excess nitrogen and phosphorus loads from a discharge shall mean the mass of nitrogen and phosphorus in the discharge that exceeds the mass of nitrogen and phosphorus in a discharge of the same volume and duration where the concentration is equal to the applicable WQBELs.
+The excess nitrogen and phosphorus loads shall mean the mass of nitrogen and phosphorus in the discharge that exceeds the mass of nitrogen and phosphorus in a discharge as allowed by the TMDL’s load or waste load allocations.

-The activities occurring under the Offset and Trading program must offset the Permittee’s estimated discharges of excess nitrogen and phosphorus plus an amount that accounts for uncertainty in the estimate.
+The activities occurring under the offset program must offset the Permittee’s estimated discharges of excess nitrogen and phosphorus and be demonstrated based on scientifically defensible analysis.

+Permittees relying on nutrient offset credits to demonstrate attainment of Phase II milestones or compliance with Phase III WQBELs shall annually submit documentation (individually or collectively) to the Santa Ana Water Board demonstrating the use of such credits from an approved offset program.

-Estimates of the nitrogen and phosphorus loads from a discharge must be based on empirical measurements of concentrations, flow, and duration at representative points of discharge.
+Estimates of the nitrogen and phosphorus loads from a discharge must be based on empirical measurements of concentrations and flown at representative points of discharge that are part of an approved monitoring program or PMRP.

-The estimate of the nitrogen and phosphorus removed from discharges to the receiving waters must be based on empirical measurements of concentration, flow, and duration of the treated flow and subsequent discharge to the receiving waters, if any.
-Estimates must be based on measured quantities of nitrogen and phosphorus removed, not speculative or theoretical quantities.
+The estimate of the nitrogen and phosphorus removed from discharges to the receiving waters must be supported, in part, by locally measured quantities of nitrogen and phosphorus removed, not speculative or theoretical quantities.

-There are currently two Offset and Trading Programs in place.
+There are currently two offset programs in place.
 For Lake Elsinore, the Lake Elsinore Aeration and Mixing System (LEAMS) was installed and is operating to reduce the internal loading of phosphorus and nitrogen from sediment in Lake Elsinore.
 For Canyon Lake, a semi-annual, large-scale aluminum sulfate (“alum”) application is used to offset excess phosphorus.
-However, these two Offset and Trading Programs have not been formally documented in plans approved by the Executive Officer.
-Accordingly, within two years from the effective date of this Order, plans for these Offset and Trading Programs or an alternative must be submitted for review and approval by the Executive Officer.
+Within one year from the effective date of this Order, plans for these offset programs or alternative programs must be submitted for review and approval by the Executive Officer.
+Until these plans have been approved, Permittees must implement the existing offset programs as described in the CNRP or as revised, subject to the Executive Officer’s approval.

-All Offset and Trading Program plans are subject to a 30-day written public comment period before approval by the Executive Officer.
+All offset program plans are subject to a 30-day written public comment period before approval by the Executive Officer.
 Except for inconsequential grammatical corrections, changes to the plans are subject to the approval of the Executive Officer.
 Responsible Permittees must implement the plans upon approval by the Executive Officer.

-Where the Offset and Trading Program is not implemented consistent with the terms and conditions specified by the Executive Officer, Permittees may not rely on the Offset and Trading Program as a method to demonstrate compliance with the WQBELs in sections I and II of Appendix 12.
-Notwithstanding any other enforcement option available, the Santa Ana Water Board may also elect to terminate eligibility to participate in the Offset and Trading Program or require a higher offset ratio from the non-compliant Permittee.
+Where the offset program is not implemented consistent with the terms and conditions of the approved program, Permittees may not rely on the offset program as a method to demonstrate compliance with the WQBELs in sections I and II of Appendix 12.

 Compliance Determination

-Permittees responsible for complying with the WQBELs must demonstrate compliance through any of the means identified in section VII of Order No. R8-2024-0001 (Order) and as shown in section Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.

-VI of this Appendix 12.
+Permittees responsible for complying with the WQBELs in Sections I and II of this Appendix 12 must demonstrate compliance through any of the means identified in section VII of Order No. R8-2026-0034 (Order) or as shown in section V of this Appendix 12.
 Processes used to analyze data and support demonstrations of compliance, as well as compliance monitoring locations, must be approved by the Executive Officer as part of the PMRP.

+Implement an approved Comprehensive Nutrient Reduction Plan (or equivalent Watershed Management Plan) in accordance with section III of this appendix.
+This includes participating in pollution offset strategies and reducing external nutrient loads from the watershed as set forth in the approved plan.

+Demonstrate attainment of the Phase II Interim Numeric Targets or Phase III Numeric Targets, as applicable, using in-lake water quality data collected over a minimum 10-year period.
+For reference, Phase II Interim Numeric Targets and Phase III Numeric Targets are summarized in Table 12.3 below.